 Technical analysis involves using chart patterns, momentum, volume, and relative strength in an effort to pick sectors that may outperform market indices.
 However, there is no assurance of accurate forecasts or that trends will develop in the markets we follow.
 In the past, there have been periods without discernible trends and similar periods will presumably occur in the future.
 Even where major trends develop, outside factors like government intervention could potentially shorten them.

 Furthermore, one limitation of technical analysis is that it requires price movement data, which can translate into price trends sufficient to dictate a market entry or exit decision.
 In a trendless or erratic market, a technical method may fail to identify trends requiring action.
 In addition, technical methods may overreact to minor price movements, establishing positions contrary to overall price trends, which may result in losses.
 Finally, a technical trading method may underperform other trading methods when fundamental factors dominate price moves within a given market.
+Unbiased technical analysis and charting paired with fundamental analysis is in our opinion is a good approach.

 Charting analysis involves the gathering and processing of price and volume information for a particular security.
 This price and volume information is analyzed using mathematical equations.
 The resulting data is then applied to graphing charts, which is used to predict future price movements based on price patterns and trends.
 Charts may not accurately predict future price movements.
 Current prices of securities may not reflect all information about the security and day-to-day changes in market prices of securities may follow random patterns and may not be predictable with any reliable degree of accuracy.